infotrix/DjinniGPT/DjinniGPT_Players_Manual.md

 ## Getting Started
 1. **Initiating Your Journey**:
     - Greet DjinniGPT and decide whether to load a previous game or start a new quest.
-    - For a continued adventure, provide your saved game file.
+    - For a continued adventure, provide your saved game file and character file.

 2. **Creating a New Adventure**:
     - Express your wish to embark on a new quest.